 If you’re looking for help with a subject you don’t want other people to know about, or if you are being abused, you may want to cover your tracks online.

-When we search online, Internet browsers (like Safari, Internet Explorer and Firefox) will save certain information.
+When we search online, internet browsers (like Safari, Chrome, Internet Explorer and Firefox) will save certain information.
 This information includes what you’ve searched for, the websites you’ve visited and even images.

 Which browser am I on?

 If you’re not sure which Internet browser you’re using, click ‘Help’ on the toolbar at the top of the screen, the last option on the menu will say ‘About Firefox’ or ‘About Google Chrome’, this will tell you which browser you’re using.
-If you’re on a Mac, the name of your browser should appear in the top left corner, next to the apple, when you are using the Internet.
+If you’re on a Mac, the name of your browser should appear in the top left corner, next to the apple icon, when you are using the internet.

 How to browse privately